gabobaxx/typescript-nodejs-mongodb-template/README.md

-# TYPESCRIPT, NODEJS & MONGODB CRUD :rocket:
+# TYPESCRIPT, NODEJS & MONGODB PROJECT :rocket:

-This is a template project using TS.
+This is a project using TS.

 ## Technologies used for this project :computer: